 Does ‘Stairway to Heaven’ by Led Zeppelin Include a Satanic Message?

-Led Zeppelin weren’t a band associated with the devil during their prime years.
-However, many began to associate the group with Satanism in the 1980s.
-This was because – as Salon reports – a minister named Michael Mills asserted in 1981 that “Stairway to Heaven” contained a backmasked message.
-Backmasking is the practice of playing a message backwards in a song.
-According to Mills, “Stairway to Heaven” included the backmasked messages “master Satan,” “serve me,” and “there’s no escaping it.”
+Led Zeppelin wasn’t a band associated with the devil during its prime years.
+However, many people began to link the group with satanism in the 1980s.
+According to Salon, this was because a minister named Michael Mills asserted in 1981 that “Stairway to Heaven” contained a backmasked message.
+Backmasking is the practice of playing a message backward in a song.

+Mills claimed that “Stairway to Heaven” included the backmasked messages “master Satan,” “serve me,” and “there’s no escaping it.”
 Mills worried that these alleged messages could be absorbed by people’s subconscious minds.

-Led Zeppelin’s own Robert Plant dismissed these allegations.
-Plant said “Who on Earth would have ever thought of doing that?
-You’ve got to have a lot of time on your hands to even consider that people would do that.”
+However, Led Zeppelin’s own Robert Plant dismissed these allegations.
+“Who on Earth would have ever thought of doing that?”
+Plant said, according to Rolling Stone.
+“You’ve got to have a lot of time on your hands to even consider that people would do that.”

 According to Rolling Stone, any intelligible words heard in “Stairway to Heaven” when it’s played backward are merely a coincidence.